ynnsnr/ynnsnr/README.md

 ### 🚀 Projects

 * Founded [Jarvis](https://www.jarvis-lyrics.com), an OpenAI GPT-3-powered app that generates lyrics and helps songwriters overcome writer's block.
-* Currently launching [BeatHub](https://www.beathub.co), a web app to help music producers dig sample packs more efficiently by providing a random and continuous listening experience.
+* Launched [BeatHub](https://www.beathub.co), a web app to help music producers dig sample packs and beats more efficiently by providing a random and continuous listening experience.

 ### 🤹 Skills